webplatform/docs/html/elements/button/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
+{{Summary_Section|The &lt;button&gt; tag defines a clickable button.
+Inside a &lt;button&gt; element you can put content, like text or images.
+Always specify the type attribute for a &lt;button&gt; element.
+Different browsers use different default types for the &lt;button&gt; element.
-{{Summary_Section|The "button" tag is one of many ways to create buttons on an HTML page_ A web developer can also use the "input" tag in conjunction with type="button" or by styling an "a" tag to achieve the same functionality.
+|The "button" tag is one of many ways to create buttons on an HTML page_ A web developer can also use the "input" tag in conjunction with type="button" or by styling an "a" tag to achieve the same functionality.
 However, those may be harder and their results may not be as clean.
 }}
 {{Markup_Element
 |DOM_interface=dom/HTMLButtonElement